-As you will discover from the readings, naval tactical actions are conducted with and without the use of weapons.
+Naval tactical actions are conducted with and without the use of weapons.
 They can be planned or unplanned.
 They can be conducted at any time, regardless of the ratio of forces in a theater; and they are conducted in a sea/ocean area varying in size from a combat zone/sector to a maritime area of operations.
-The main methods of tactical actions with the use of weapons are attacks, strikes, raids, engagements, and battles.
-These terms are not identical to those used in the employment of ground forces.
 When employing naval forces, it is important to understand exactly what you are tasking them to do, as well as what objective you want them to accomplish (note these are two different ideas).
-As Hughes describes, maneuver, firepower (fires), scouting (ISR), and command and control (C2) are functioning tactical elements of naval forces, which are opposed by the processes and elements of counterforce, anti-scouting (counter-ISR), and C2 counter measure (C2CM) systems.
-The naval tactician employs sensors to locate the enemy (while interfering with the enemy's scouting)

-and makes command decisions (while interfering with the enemy's C2) that transform scouting and firepower into a delivered force.
+As Hughes describes, maneuver, firepower (fires), scouting (ISR), and command and control (C2) are functioning tactical elements of naval forces, which are opposed by the processes and elements of counterforce, antiscouting (counter-ISR), and C2 counter measure (C2CM) systems.
+The naval tactician employs sensors to locate the enemy (while interfering with the enemy's scouting) and makes command decisions (while interfering with the enemy's C2) that transform scouting and firepower into a delivered force.
 The successful delivery of firepower and destruction of enemy platforms (or targets) is at the center of naval tactical action.
 As stated in NDP-1, "The tactical level of warfare is the province of combat, the objective of which is to defeat or destroy enemy forces at a specific time and place."